Footfall and What It Means for Your Business

 Footfall - image 2

-How to Increase Footfall in a Retail Establishment
+How to Increase Footfall in Your Restaurant

 Using Guest WiFi to Boost Footfall